 The Technological Singularity and the Recursive Future Trap

 Murray Shanahan's The Technological Singularity is valuable because it refuses the cheapest versions of singularity talk.
 It does not ask readers to believe a date, join a panic, or accept a salvation curve.
-It asks a harder question: what follows if ordinary human intelligence is surpassed by artificial or cognitively enhanced intelligence, and what assumptions must be true for that transition to become rapid, irreversible, or morally explosive?
+It asks a harder question: what follows if human cognitive authority is surpassed, outsourced, or reorganized by artificial and augmented systems, and which assumptions would have to hold before that transition became rapid, irreversible, or morally explosive?

 The Book

-The Technological Singularity was published by The MIT Press in 2015 as part of the Essential Knowledge series.
-Its ISBN is 9780262527804.
-Library records describe the volume as a compact book with front matter plus 244 pages of main text, and Library Journal listed it as a 272-page paperback.
+The Technological Singularity was published by The MIT Press on August 7, 2015 as part of the Essential Knowledge series.
+MIT Press lists the paperback at ISBN 9780262527804 and 270 pages; archive and library records describe front matter plus 244 numbered pages of main text, while Library Journal listed a 272-page paperback.
 The table of contents moves through routes to artificial intelligence, whole-brain emulation, engineered AI, superintelligence, AI and consciousness, the impact of AI, and the stark final question of whether such a transition becomes heaven or hell.

 Shanahan is not an outsider mythographer of artificial intelligence.
 His Imperial College profile lists him as an emeritus professor in artificial intelligence at Imperial and a principal scientist at Google DeepMind.
 His work spans AI, machine learning, logic, dynamical systems, computational neuroscience, and philosophy of mind.
 That background matters because the book sits between technical caution and philosophical consequence.
 It is written for general readers, but it does not treat the future as a motivational poster.